Mr. Greig Ewing

-Applications and all required documents are reviewed by the Studio enrolment team.
+Applications and all required documents are reviewed by the Studio admissions team.
 Once this is completed you will be contacted regarding the status of your application.
-This process takes about two weeks.
+This process takes approximately two weeks.
 Please note that we are unable to accept all students to our program.

-Offers are communicated by email and all forms accompany the offer.
+Offers are communicated by email, and all required forms accompany the offer.
 Families have between one and two weeks to accept the offer.
 A tuition deposit is required upon acceptance of the offer.

 The assessment needs to include both academic and intellectual testing.
 The tests that best fit these criteria are typically the WISC and the WIAT.
 Our mandate is to service students who have average to above-average intelligence and are diagnosed with a learning disability.
 Your child must be eligible for specific coding through Alberta Learning.

-For more information please email firstname.lastname@example.org to reach Rundle Admissions Department.
+For more information, please email firstname.lastname@example.org to reach the Admissions Team.